yuriy-chumak/ol/doc/reference/numerical-operations.md

 # positive?
 `(positive? x)`, *procedure*

 Returns #true if x is positive.
+Complex numbers are not applicable.
-Note that complex numbers are not applicable.
+Note that zero is neither positive nor negative.

 ```scheme
 (positive?
 0)                 ==>  #false